United States passport card

 The United States passport card is an optional national identity card and a travel document issued by the U.S. federal government in the size of a credit card.
-Like a U.S. passport book, the passport card is only issued to U.S. nationals exclusively by the U.S. Department of State, compliant to the standards for identity documents set by the REAL ID Act, and can be used as proof of U.S. citizenship and identity.
+Like a United States passport book, the passport card is only issued to U.S. citizens and U.S. nationals exclusively by the U.S. Department of State.
 The passport card allows its holders to travel by domestic air flights within the U.S., and to travel by land and sea within North America.
 However, the passport card cannot be used for international air travel.
+US passport cards are used to verify identity and US citizenship.
+The requirements to attain the passport card are identical to the passport book.

 The passport card (previously known as the People Access Security Service Card or PASS Card) was created as a result of the Western Hemisphere Travel Initiative, which imposed more stringent documentary requirements on travelers.
-Applications have been accepted since February 1, 2008; production of the cards began on July 14, 2008.
-By the end of 2016, more than 12 million passport cards had been issued to U.S. citizens.
-The card is manufactured by L-1 Identity Solutions.
+As of 2024, more than 39 million passport cards have been issued to U.S. citizens.
+The card is manufactured by Idemia.

 National identity cards with similar utility are common inside the European Union and European Free Trade Association countries for both national and international use, with the difference that such cards can also be used for international air travel (within the EU, the Schengen Area and several other European countries that allow entry with a national ID card).